 You can carry liquids in checked baggage, but you will have to do some research and take precautions.

 First, you must find out which liquids are not allowed on airplanes regardless of where you pack them.
 The Transportation Security Administration (TSA) has a list of these prohibited liquids on its website.
 You should also look at the Federal Aviation Administration's list of hazardous materials.
 Never try to bring prohibited materials with you when you fly.

 Next, you must determine whether you can bring the liquid items to your destination.
 If you plan to carry several bottles of wine, for instance, you may not be able to bring them into certain U.S. states due to liquor import regulations.
 Travelers flying to or from Canada will want to read the Canadian air travel regulations, and visitors to the UK should read the United Kingdom's list of items you may carry in hand (carry-on) and hold (checked) baggage.

-Your next step is to decide whether you want to pack colored liquids, such as red wine or nail polish, that could damage your clothing.
+Your next step is to decide whether you want to pack colored liquids, such as red wine or nail polish, which could damage your clothing.
 Carrying any colored liquid can be risky.
-Decision-making factors include whether these items are available at your destination and whether your itinerary is flexible enough to allow you to purchase them locally rather than bring those liquids with you.
+Decision-making factors include whether these items are available at your destination and whether your itinerary is flexible enough to allow you to purchase them locally, rather than bring those liquids with you.

 Finally, you will need to carefully pack your liquid items so they will not break or leak.
 There are several ways to accomplish this.